Captain-Blackstone/wright_fisher_vs_moran/README.md

 expected AFS and comparing it with observed AFS using the maximum likelihood model. ∂a∂i is based on a diffusion approximation to the one-locus, two-allele Wright-Fisher process, but momi2 uses lookdown construction of the continuous-time Moran model expended by admixture between population.

+## Results:
+We built six models.
+In ∂a∂i for two populations (YRI and CEU) with and without migration, and the same for three populations (YRI, CEU and CHB).
+In momi2 - model for two and three populations without migration because “pulse” migration in momi2 is not equivalent to migration in ∂a∂i and can’t be compared.
+(Table 2 and 3).

+#### Table 1.
+Model’s parameters

 | Parameter | Meaning                                                                                                                                                                                                                                                                                                                      |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|